udexon/PhosCloudless/FSR2_Benefits.md

 同相化 转换为后算式

+#### Live Editing of Code while Programs are _IN EXECUTION_

 Enable on the fly modifications

 Beginners concern is learning new words.
 How?

 Can execute RPN without recompiling.
 Most important benefits for beginners.
 Changing code in host programming language is a huge barrier of entry.

+:: Old model, independent program

+The internet is already huge.
+Need incremental software development model = shellet.
+Old model = full independent programs are not counter productive, barriers of entry too big.

+:: Jump address of program

+Independent programs are not really independent.
+Just block of instructions with addresses for operating system to jump to.

+:: // Use words from paragraph as label
+Program modification as a mechanism of class struggle.
+Existing software model is owner vs. user, user cannot change software.

+#### YAHUDI == One Word at A Time

+YAHUDI == Static.
+Live Edit == Dynamic modification of code.

 Still need experienced programmers to write Phos words for their programs, then only beginners can learn.